Nullreff/av/events/anw/2021/README.md

 ### How do I get MagicQ to output to Capture?

-There is a tutorial available on [[https://www.capture.se/Portals/0/DemoPacks/ChamSys_Instructions.pdf][using Capture with MagicQ]].
+There is a tutorial available on [using Capture with MagicQ](https://www.capture.se/Portals/0/DemoPacks/ChamSys_Instructions.pdf).
 The show uses the first 8 universes so be sure to enable them.

 ### How do I get to all the different windows you were using, I only have one monitor?